Nathan17reunion/PyDSAS_Reunion_Island/README.md

 You can also access it by scanning the QR code available [**here**](https://github.com/Nathan17reunion/PyDSAS_Reunion_Island/blob/main/qr_code_bibliography.png).

-This document primarily serves as a comprehensive bibliography of sources I have used, but it also contains essential guidelines for collaborating on and improving my report.
+<p align="center">This document primarily serves as a comprehensive bibliography of sources I have used, but it also contains essential guidelines for collaborating on and improving my report.</p>

 # Coastal Kinematics

-This section provides a brief explanation of the subfolders essential for the main script that calculates statistical models using DSAS.
+<p align="center">This section provides a brief explanation of the subfolders essential for the main script that calculates statistical models using DSAS.</p>

 - **sds** : Folder to store shoreline shapefiles (.dbf, .shp, .cpg, .prj, .shx, optionally .qmd)
 - **boundary_reunion** : Folder containing the coastal boundary of Reunion